-This simple and easy tutorial will show you how to make a yarn DIY pom pom garland in just 10 minutes!
-Use a pom pom garland to add a bit of festive flair to your decor or party.
+This simple and easy DIY tutorial will show you how to make a yarn pom pom garland fast!
+Use a DIY pom pom garland to add a bit of festive flair to your décor or party.

 This post was originally published on February 22, 2017 and has since been updated to include printable instructions and yarn selection tips.

 A DIY pom pom garland is a quick and easy craft and a fun way to add a whimsical element to your home.

 Use neutral yarn to create a classical look or bright colors for an eccentric touch.

 It doesn’t take much “crafty” skills to do this DIY project, so I’d encourage you to give it a try – even my young kids love making them!